 The University’s alumni and donor database, Raiser’s Edge, is hosted in The Netherlands by Blackbaud Inc, a global non-profit software provider, operating under EU laws and with a formal agreement with the University.
 The University takes its obligations with your data very seriously and will ensure that all appropriate safeguards and security provisions are in place, and Blackbaud’s compliance with its agreements and privacy notice are monitored.

 Your details may be transferred to third party providers and held there e.g. during telephone campaigns, or when we contact you by email.
 We only use third party systems to store and process your data for which we have completed a risk assessment exercise to ensure your data is secure.

-When donating online you will be directed to Edinburgh Napier University’s dedicated secure payment site hosted externally by Blackbaud Inc for credit or debit card donations or SmartDebit Services for direct debits.
+When donating online (napier.ac.uk) you will be directed to Edinburgh Napier University’s dedicated secure payment site hosted externally by Blackbaud Inc for credit or debit card donations.
+When donating online for any fundraising appeals (giving.napier.ac.uk), you will be directed to Edinburgh Napier University’s dedicated secure platform hosted externally by Sponsorcraft Ltd t/a Hubbub with payments processed through Stripe or SmartDebit Services for all direct debits.
 The personal information you provide and the amount of your donation will be reported to the University’s External Relations and Development department and held securely.
 We will use this information to administer your donation, compile anonymous statistics, and respond to Freedom of Information requests.

 12. Who keeps your information updated?